ppy/osu-wiki/wiki/Game_Modifiers/en.md

 **Description**(osu!): "You don't need to click.
 Give your clicking/tapping finger a break from the heat of things.
-(Taiko)Relax!
+(osu!taiko)Relax!
 You will no longer get dizzyfied by ninja-like spinners, demanding drumrolls or unexpected katu's.
-(CtB)Use the mouse to control the catcher.
+(osu!catch)Use the mouse to control the catcher.

 A mod in which you don't need to click.
 Simply hover your cursor over each [hit circle](/wiki/Hit_Objects/#hit-circle) and it will be hit with the correct timing automatically.
-Using this mod also hides the score, combo and misses (except in Taiko) and makes it impossible to fail the map, much like No Fail.
+Using this mod also hides the score, combo and misses (except in osu!taiko) and makes it impossible to fail the map, much like No Fail.
 Also, your spin per minute value will be doubled, allowing you to spin much faster and obtain a higher score than in regular play.

 In [osu!taiko](/wiki/Game_Modes/osu!taiko), the correct color for the notes is hit regardless of the color of the button pressed, sliders do not stop you from hitting slider ticks if you hit too fast, and spinners can be cleared with any button sequence instead of alternating blue and red.